newjersey/navigator.business.nj.gov/content/src/fundings/offshore-wind-tax.md

 openDate: ""
 dueDate: 07/01/2025
 descriptionMd: The Offshore Wind Tax Credit Program is a financial tool that spurs private capital investment and employment growth in major, land-based offshore wind industry projects.
----
+summaryDescriptionMd: >-
   The Offshore Wind Tax Credit Program is a financial tool that spurs private capital investment and employment growth in major, land-based offshore wind industry projects.
 ---

-### Eligibility
+## Eligibility

 - Businesses investing at least $17.5M in a qualified wind energy facility and employing at least 150 new, full-time employees